Investigation into Cook's Technique and

 LIVINGSTON BINAURAL TONEARM

-cartridge has to mimic the diamond of the cutter head at the time
+has to mimic the diamond of the cutter head at the time the lacquer

-the lacquer was engraved.
-Not "just about right", but "exactly and
+was engraved.
+Not "just about right", but "exactly and precisely".
+Not

-order to achieve the perfect set up, one arm wand of the Livingston
+to achieve the perfect set up, one arm wand of the Livingston tonearm

-tonearm can be set to reach the required distance of 1 11/16 inch
+can be set to reach the required distance of 1 11/16 inch by turning

-by turning a screw which is connected to a small disc that is out
+a screw which is connected to a small disc that is out of center.
+The

-and backwards.
-This makes it possible to adjust the alignment until
+backwards.
+This makes it possible to adjust the alignment until there

 To help the audiophile, Emory Cook produced a ten inch binaural disc